-I was born in Kingaroy, Queensland, Australia in October 1949, which makes me 67 years old as I rewrite this.
+I was born in Kingaroy, Queensland, Australia in October 1949, which now makes me nearly 72 years old as I rewrite this.

-I still help friends and acquaintances with their computers.
+I now help friends and acquaintances with their computers.

 In October 2014 I went onto the Aged Pension

-I live with mum, who is now 89 years old, as my life has taken a very tortured path, emotionally and financially - divorces and separations - and has led me to living back with her.
+As my life took a very tortured path, emotionally and financially - divorces and separations - it led me to living back with her.

-Luckily, it works well for mum too at this stage of her life, as someone is there for her, for company and to take her to doctors etc.
+Luckily, it worked out well for mum at that stage of her life, as someone was there for her, for company and to take her to doctors etc.

-Now she can walk again and sores heal.
-She is a lot more alert and is enjoying life a lot more.
+That helped her walk again and helped her sores heal.
+She was a lot more alert and enjoyed life a lot more.

-In 1998 she had two artificial heart valves fitted.
+She also had two artificial heart valves fitted in 1998.

 The "Bionic woman" :) :)

-I am in a relationship with a lovely woman, but we live in separate homes, as it is practical in light of our life experiences, even though I miss her company a lot.
+I am now in a relationship with a lovely woman, Judy Daft, but we live in separate homes, as it is practical, in light of our life experiences, even though I miss her company a lot.

-She needs both of her knees replaced and a hip replacement!
+She needed both of her knees replaced and a hip replacement!

 On the night of 29th June 2016 I was having really bad headaches above both of my eyes and at the back of my head.
 It felt like sinus headaches, so I decided to take some Panadol Osteo and go to bed and hopefully sleep it off.